The Bark Blog

 Have you noticed the excitement over artificial intelligence (AI) lately?
 You may have first noticed the technological advances when automated chatbots started popping up on most websites.
 Perhaps you know the frustration of trying to get through the bot to speak with a human only to receive the same automated, generic responses over and over.

-It's like the automated phone systems that have frustrated us for years are suddenly unleashed on the internet.
 Thankfully, there are some less frustrating and more exciting advances in AI technology.
 Many are showing up as AI trends on social media, which means you and your children are likely seeing and maybe even participating in them.

 While some of these trends are a lot of fun, they also come with some serious risks.
 Before you download the next big AI app or give your child the green light on that silly Facebook game, take a moment to consider the downsides of social media AI applications.